Mollom/wordpress-mollom/readme.txt

 === Mollom ===
 Contributors: netsensei, tha_sun
 Donate link: http://mollom.com
-Tags: comments, spam, social, content, moderation, captcha Requires at least: 3.1.0
+Tags: comments, spam, social, content, moderation, captcha, mollom Requires at least: 3.1.0
 Tested up to: 3.5.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Protects you from spam and unwanted posts.
+Mollom protects your site from spam, profanity, and unwanted posts.
+To allow you to focus on public social engagement; things that matter.

 == Description ==

-[Mollom](http://mollom.com) protects you from spam and enables you to focus on content quality.
+[Mollom](http://mollom.com) protects you from spam and enables you to focus on quality content, and to embrace social, user-contributed content and public engagement.

 Mollom blocks all bad spam, accepts the good user-contributed content, and honestly admits when it is _unsure_ -- asking the author to solve a [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) to be sure.
 To learn more, check [How Mollom works](http://mollom.com/how-mollom-works).